 Ofcom Decision: Breach of Rule 32.3

-pulled tightly on her thong on three occasions to reveal her anal area.
-While wearing this very skimpy clothing, she adopted sexual positions such as lying on her back with her legs open to camera thrusting forward with her hips, and kneeling facing the
+briefly pulled tightly on her thong on three occasions to reveal her anal area.
+While wearing this very skimpy clothing, she adopted sexual positions such as lying on her back with her legs open to camera thrusting forward with her hips, and

 The broadcast of such sexualised content was inappropriate to advertise „adult sex chat so soon after the 21:00 watershed.